 To combat this issue, try to limit your pet's access to anything he likes to eat other than his regular diet.
 For example, keep the bathroom door closed so he can't reach the tissue roll and keep boxes of tissue on a shelf.

 Eating inappropriate items can be a random issue caused by curiosity or boredom, but if it's an ongoing problem, the dog could have a condition known as pica.
 In a case like this, it's best to consult a veterinarian who will test your pet for underlying conditions that cause pica and treat your dog either with medication, therapy or a combination of both.

-Reasons Dogs Have Light Gray Stools
+Reasons Dogs Have Pale Gray Stools

 - Exocrine pancreatic insufficiency is a condition where the pancreas doesn't produce a sufficient amount of digestive enzymes and without those enzymes, a dog's stools become clay-colored.
 This ailment is typically treated with medication and a change in diet.

-- Liver disorders that cause a lack of enzymes or bile production can lead to grayish-white stools, a lack of appetite, weight loss and jaundice.
+- Liver disorders that cause a lack of enzymes or bile production can lead to grayish-white stools, a lack of appetite, weight loss, and jaundice.
 These are just a few signs the liver isn't functioning normally.
 A veterinarian will run multiple tests to determine an accurate diagnosis, including a blood chemistry panel, complete blood count and bile acid test among others, and the treatment plan will be decided accordingly.